bradbunce/mysql/README.md

 - The primary accepts write operations
 - Changes on the primary are replicated to the replica
 - The replica rejects direct write operations
-- PHPMyAdmin can connect to both servers
+- phpMyAdmin can connect to both servers
 - SHOW REPLICA STATUS shows no errors

 ## 9. Container Restart Behavior